ZacharyGeurts/AMOURANTHRTX/README.md

 Contributions are welcome!
 Please submit pull requests or open issues on the repository.
 Ensure code follows C++20 standards and includes proper error handling.
-I am now a stickler for OMP parallelization and memory safety with the advent of AI coding.
+I am now a stickler for OMP parallelization and memory safety with C++20 and the advent of AI coding.

-## The universal_equation is three files and current with the best research up through 2025.
-All files are modular for AI updates.

 ## Built on AMOURANTH RTX.
 A ground up RTX engine for developers.